staabm/phpstan-todo-by/README.md

 }

-// TODO: phpunit/phpunit:5.3.* This has to be fixed when updating to phpunit 5.3.* function doFooBar() {
+// TODO: phpunit/phpunit:5.3 This has to be fixed when updating phpunit to 5.3.x or higher function doFooBar() {

 }